cheetah0216/cheetah0216.github.com/_posts/english/2012-12-25-start-from-scratch-english-one.md

 Pp: P is for patience.
 Qq: Q is for Question.
 Rr: R is for Regret.
+Ss: S is for share.
+Tt: T is for Teamwork.

 ##Sentence1
 smile when it hurts most.